How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 I'm talking about drying pumpkin that is FRESH, so consider picking up an extra one or two smaller pumpkins that are just for dehydrating!

 • Rinse seeds under running water and pat dry with a towel.
-You can dry-roast them now for extra flavor.
+Dry-roast them for extra flavor.

 • Spread a single layer of pumpkin seeds onto a parchment-lined tray or fruit roll drying sheet.
 Avoid overcrowding.